By Lauren Nagel

 So far no open air wind tunnels have been constructed that reach transonic speeds, which is one downside of the model.

 Computer-based wind tunnel simulation, or computational fluid dynamics (CFD), can be used independently or hand in hand with physical testing to understand an object’s aerodynamics.

 In budget-limited projects, simulation may be the only method used to evaluate an object, whereas in larger projects it may inform and compliment physical wind tunnel testing.

 Figure 5: Visualization of airflow over a wing flap by AirShaper

 Computer-based programs can start with as little input as a 3D model or 3D scan of an aircraft.
 The model is uploaded into the testing software and subjected to different simulated wind conditions.

-For newcomers to CFD, NASA offers several free wind tunnel software downloads designed to teach students the basics of aerodynamics and propulsion.
+For newcomers to CFD, NASA offers several free wind tunnel software designed to teach the basics of aerodynamics and propulsion.
 For more advanced commercial uses, companies like AirShaper and SimScale offer solutions that allow clients to produce detailed models and comprehensive wind profiles.

 Figure 6: Aircraft landing gear flow visualization with SimScale CFD technology

-At the end of the day, the theoretical data is just that, theoretical.
+At the end of the day, however, the data is just that, theoretical.
 For certain applications it may be sufficient to go from simulation to field testing, but for many projects, physical testing in a wind tunnel provides greater peace of mind.